How Does Identity Theft Happen? (and How To Avoid It)

 5. Home burglary and theft of sensitive documents

 While cybercrime is the fastest growing crime in the United States [*], home theft and burglary can still put you at risk of identity theft.
-Your home contains sensitive documents, such as bank statements, tax documents, and your passport or other IDs.
+Your home contains sensitive documents, such as bank statements, tax returns (and other documents) and your passport or other IDs.

 Even worse, in the aftermath of a break-in, you might not even notice that these documents are missing.